-WELD 197,198, 199, 297, 298, 299 Topics in Welding Technology
+WELD 197,198, 199, 297, 298, 299 Topics in Welding Technology (0-8 to 3-0) 1-3 credits

-1-3 credits This is a variable content course with areas of study that reflect current needs of individual students in the area of Welding Technology.
+This is a variable content course with areas of study that reflect current needs of individual students in the area of Welding Technology.
 Topics are identified in the course description.
 Fee for materials and supplies.
 (Prerequisite: Permission of instructor)